Skip to content

 Potassium acetate can be applied before a snow or ice event to prevent sticking to the pavement.
 Fewer applications are required as it continues to work longer than other pretreatment methods.
 The problem is it can lower oxygen levels in waterways and do damage over time.

-“If we think about road salt and how long we’ve been using it,” says Brad Woznak, SEH water resources engineer, “there is a whole infrastructure built to support it.”
+“If we think about road salt and how long we’ve been using it,” says Brad Woznak, SEH water resources leader, “there is a whole infrastructure built to support it.”

 How would a new deicing agent get to communities?
 How would it be stored?
 Where would it be stored?
 Answering these questions would surely come with their own costs.
 It’s partly because of these economic factors that Woznak says more communities don’t explore alternatives to road salt.